microsoft/WSA/CONTRIBUTING.md

 - Please avoid filing duplicates of [open](https://github.com/microsoft/WSA/issues?q=is%3Aopen+is%3Aissue+label%3Abug) or [closed](https://github.com/microsoft/WSA/issues?q=is%3Aissue+is%3Aclosed+label%3Abug) bugs
 - All new bugs will automatically be tagged with the **bug** label
 - Always include the version number of Windows Subsystem for Android in the **Version Number** field of the bug.
 You can find your version number in the Windows Subsystem for Android **Settings app**, under the **About** section.
-This will look something like "Version  2207.40000.8.0".
+This will look something like "2207.40000.8.0".

 ### ⚙️ Feature Requests